 Henri Matisse, French, 1869-1954

-There were two main periods of Matisse’s work: Fauvism and his later works.
+Matisse’s work had two main periods: Fauvism and his later works.
 During the last decade of his life, Henri Matisse used white paper and gouache to create a world of plants, animals, figures, and shapes.
 He created these works by cutting with scissors instead of painting.
 You can find an extensive article on Matisse’s cut-outs here.

 Stepan Kolesnikov, Russian, 1879-1955

 Kolesnikov was born and raised in Russia, moved all over Europe, and settled in what is now Serbia.
-His main subject was farm workers, their work on the fields, village life and church celebrations.
-He painted a lot of winter landscapes; these often featured trees, figures and buildings.
-He used oil and gouache, which allowed him to create soft areas as well as sharp ones.
+His main subjects were farm workers, their field work, village life, and church celebrations.
+He painted a lot of winter landscapes; these often featured trees, figures, and buildings.
+He used oil and gouache, which allowed him to create soft and sharp areas.

 Joan Miro, Spanish, 1893-1983